Tarrke/factorio-clock/README.md

 * first version of the mod
 * add a simple clock on the upper button flow of the screen

+## Roadmap

+### Version 16.0.2

+* add chronometer button
+* The Chronometer can be disabled with an option

+### Future and Ideas

+* add a timer button
+* When timer is below 5 minutes color in orange
+* When timer is below 1 minute color in red
+* The timer can be disabled with an option
+* Middle click on the main button enables/disables timer/chronometer

 ## How to contribute

 If you want to contribute feel free to create a [pull request](https://github.com/Tarrke/factorio-clock/compare) (with new translations for example).